 offset is in character’s local space.

 The force applies to bones, in world space.
-Partial force apply to character’s initial pose is cancelled out.
+Partial force applied to a character’s initial pose is cancelled out.

 The force applies to bones, in world space.